How to Fix ‘POST’ DRAM Light on Any Motherboard

 6) Faulty Memory

-If none of the steps worked for you thus far, we’re entering into the realm of uncertainty — and possible hardware failure.
-Memory is quite resilient, however, being electronic, it too shall fail someday.
-A very easy way to verify if your memory is faulty or not is just to borrow a working memory kit from a friend or fellow.
+If none of the steps worked for you so far, we’re entering into the realm of uncertainty—and possible hardware failure.
+Memory is quite resilient; however, being electronic, it too shall fail someday.
+An easy way to verify if your memory is faulty or not is to borrow a working memory kit from a friend or fellow.

 You may also try individual DIMMs as explained in the reseating method above.
 If 1 DIMM works and the other doesn’t, you have a faulty memory kit.
 If both don’t work, the next step is to get access to a working kit.